Keith A. Wilson

 I have organised many research and outreach events, including international workshops on Top-Down Influences in Perceptual Experience and the Temporal Structure of Multisensory Experience, a research forum for early career philosophers of mind, the Warwick Graduate Conference in the Philosophy of Mind (MindGrad), and public engagement events at the Glasgow Science Festival and elsewhere.

-For a full list of conferences and workshops attended, please see my personal website.
+For a full list of conferences and workshops attended, please see my website.

 Details of invited talks and papers may be found on my website.